-I am an activist and attorney living in Northwest Indiana, near Chicago, with my wife and two children.
+I am an activist, author, and attorney living in Northwest Indiana, near Chicago, with my wife and two children.
 I have spent most of my life in the southern Laurentian bioregion of the United States, commonly known as the Midwest, Great Lakes region, and Appalachia.

 Writing & Presentations

 I have published articles in numerous periodicals, including Circle magazine, Witches & Pagans, Greenmantle magazine, and the Francophone Lune Bleue: Un Magazine de la Ligue Wiccan Eclectique.
-I also contributed to Pagan Planet: Being, Believing & Belonging in the 21Century (Moon Books 2016), Godless Paganism: Voices of Non-Theistic Pagans (2016), The Greening of Religion (2017), and the forthcoming Connecting to the Sacred Divine.
+I also contributed to several anthologies, including Pagan Planet: Being, Believing & Belonging in the 21Century (2016), Godless Paganism: Voices of Non-Theistic Pagans (2016), The Greening of Religion (2017), We Live in the Orbit of Beings Greater than Us (2020), and the forthcoming Connecting to the Sacred Divine.

-I am one of the founding members of 350 Indiana-Calumet, which works to fight the fossil fuel industry in Northwest Indiana.
+I am one of the founding members of 350 Indiana-Calumet, which was the first chapter of 350.org in Indiana, and which worked to fight the fossil fuel industry in Northwest Indiana.

-I was the principal facilitator of “A Pagan Community Statement on the Environment,” which can be found at ecopagan.com.
-The Statement has now collected over 9,000 signatures from 100 countries, has been translated into 16 languages.
+Since 2014, I have advocated for the “greening” of the contemporary Pagan community to which I belong.
+I was the principal facilitator of “A Pagan Community Statement on the Environment,” which was written through a collaborative effort in 2014 and published on Earth Day 2015 at ecopagan.com.
+The Statement has received thousands of signatures from 100 countries and has been translated into 16 languages.
+It has been signed by practically every prominent Pagan organization.
 It represents the most successful effort to date to harmonize the diverse voices of the Pagan community in defense of the Earth and the web of life and possibly the single largest expression of Pagan voices ever.